xwcoding/ll/README.md

 # ll
-learning log from python crash course
+learning log using Python 3.6 and Django 2.0